World Cup host Brazil struggles to fill stadiums

 Other clubs have selectively reduced entry fees.
 Ticket prices have increased exponentially over the last decade, pricing out many fans.

-The average ticket price in the first division this season was 24 reais ($12), according to Stochos.
-Top clubs such as Corinthians charge 180 reais ($90) for the best tickets.
-Ten years ago, fans could still go to a local derby at Maracana stadium for little more than a dollar.
+The average ticket price in the first division this season was 24 reais, according to Stochos.
+Top clubs such as Corinthians charge 180 reais for the best tickets.
+Ten years ago, fans could still go to a local derby at Rio de Janeiro's famed Maracana stadium for little more than a dollar.

 The campaigns have had an effect, suggesting fans are put off by the high cost of entry.
 When Sao Paulo reduced tickets for one part of the stands from 60 to 20 reais, crowds in the sector went to around 7,000 from 300.